ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

 [^2]: If you permit me the faux-pas of citing my own paper: [What Types of Automated Tests do
     Developers
     Write](https://conf.researchr.org/details/ast-2025/ast-2025-papers/6/What-Types-of-Automated-Tests-do-Developers-Write-)

+[^3]: Of course humans can also hallucinate, but it's not typically something that occurs in a professional engineering setting.